carstenbauer/cormullion.github.io/_posts/2018-03-14-some-piography.markdown

 date:   2018-03-14 00:00:00 +0000
 categories: blog
 ---
+> This post was originally intended to be a light-hearted addendum to the serious math stuff that usually gets posted on the [official Julia blog](https://julialang.org/blog/) on Pi day, but in the end there were no other contributions, so Simon asked if I wanted to go ahead anyway.
+So this had more prominence than I expected.
+This is the final draft; there were some improvements made by the community after I'd submitted it.

 # Some pi-ography

 Although we've known about "Archimedes' constant" for a few millennia, we've been referring to it as the Greek letter π only since the 1700s.
 Patricia Rothman [suggested](https://www.historytoday.com/patricia-rothman/william-jones-and-his-circle-man-who-invented-pi) that the following page *could* contain one of the earliest uses of the Greek character to indicate the concept.
 It's from a mathematics text book written by William Jones and published in 1706: